Separation Anxiety in Dogs—What to Do About It · Kinship

 Give your pup a treat.

 Offer your dog a toy, such as a food puzzle, to work on while you’re gone.
-It will keep them occupied and lessen their fear about being left alone.
+It will keep them occupied and lessen their fear of being left alone.

 Play calming music.

-It might sound silly but playing your dog some chill tunes, like classical music, may help keep them calm when you’re gone all day.
+It might sound silly, but playing some chill tunes, like classical music, may help keep your dog calm when you’re gone all day.

 When do I need to bring in the pros?

 Disclaimer alert: This article is here to share information.
-But, much like pineapple on pizza, the topic may be controversial.
-Meaning, not all vets or pet professionals agree.
-Because every pet is a unique weirdo with specific needs.
+But, much like pineapple on pizza, the topic may be controversial, meaning that not all vets or pet professionals agree.
+Every pet has specific needs.
 So, don’t take this as fact or medical advice.
 Talk things over with your vet when making decisions, and use your best judgment (about both your pet’s health and pizza toppings).

 Some home remedies for separation anxiety include playing your dog soothing music while you're gone or using a plug-in diffuser, such as Adaptil.